STUDY JAPANESE ONLINE WITH NATIVES HERE

 Class 3 drugs: These are regular medications available at any pharmacy.
 Registered pharmacists and resellers will be able to answer any questions about this over-the-counter drug.

-In some medicines you will find the characters [第[2]類医薬品] – These class 2 medications should not be taken with other medications and are not suitable for pregnant women and children.
+In some medications, you will find the ideograms [第[2]類医薬品] - These class 2 medications should not be taken with other medications and are not suitable for pregnant women and children.

 Japanese Remedies for Headaches and Others

-Many people experience headaches because of the change in weather or mental fatigue.
-O Bufferin [バファリン] is a medicine used mainly for headache symptoms and costs an average of 1,000 unmodified.
+Many people experience headaches due to changes in weather or mental fatigue.
+The Bufferin [バファリン] is a medicine mainly used for headache symptoms and costs on average 1,000 ienes.

 It also has other different versions, each targeting a certain type of pain symptom: